 The considerations above are the main elements in defining the aeronautical position on this matter.
 The band is in intensive use and will remain so.
 The short wavelength of operation permits the deployment of systems on the ground with a minimum of interference planning.
 Likewise, airborne use is highly practical and economical.
 The pressures on the spectrum are such that all worldwide exclusive bands above 1 GHz are very suitable for satellite services, and existing users, such as the ARNS, will continue to be pressured to share or vacate, especially in the situation where there is a perception of less than full use.
 This is a highly useful band for the exploitation of compact airborne radar and radio altimeter systems for use in civil aviation and needs to be preserved for possible future implementation.
 The ICAO policy is based on these principles and aims to coordinate efforts to preserve the future use.

-WRC-12
+Band: 19.7–20.2 GHz

-At WRC-12, new allocations to the radio location service, on a primary basis, were introduced into the Table of Allocations in the frequency range 15.4–15.7 GHz following successful compatibility studies having been completed with systems operating under the ARNS.
+Service: Fixed Satellite Service

-WRC-15 will consider new allocations to the fixed satellite service in the frequency range of 10–17 GHz in ITU Region 1 and in the range 13–17 GHz in ITU Regions 2 and 3.
-Aeronautical use in this band (see section 13.25–13.4 GHz and 15.4–15.7 GHz of this handbook) needs to be protected from harmful interference.
+Allocation: